couchbaselabs/couchbase-hpcloud/README.md

 And follow the steps in the web-based setup screens to complete your Couchbase Server configuration.

-If you configured a "default" bucket, you can use memcachetest to put a test workload on your Couchbase Server, using...
+If you configured a "default" bucket (recommended, especially for demos), you can use memcachetest to put a test workload on your Couchbase Server, using...

     $ /opt/couchbase/bin/memcachetest -l

 There are lots of useful monitoring graphs in the "MONITOR" section of the Couchbase Server web U/I.  Be sure to check them out.